useyourname07/major-project/README.md

 🌿 Plant Species and Leaf Disease Classification

-This repository contains the codebase for a Major Project by two final-year undergraduate students from the Department of Computer Science and Engineering, Adamas University, Kolkata, India:

-Sarthak Shah

-Tanbir Saha
+A major project by Sarthak Shah and Tanbir Saha, final-year CSE students at Adamas University, Kolkata.

-📌 Project Overview
+📌 Overview

-The aim of this project is to develop a deep learning-based system for plant species identification and leaf disease classification.
-It includes:
+This project focuses on building deep learning models for classifying plant species and detecting leaf diseases using:

-Custom Convolutional Neural Network (CNN) models.
+Custom CNN architectures

-Transfer Learning using popular pre-trained models.
+Transfer Learning (MobileNetV2, EfficientNetB0, ResNet50)

-This project addresses the growing need for automated and efficient plant disease detection, which can assist farmers and agricultural experts in early diagnosis and better crop management.

-📁 Repository Contents
+📁 Contents

-Code for training and evaluating our custom CNN architectures.

-Code implementing transfer learning with models such as MobileNetV2, EfficientNetB0 and ResNet50.
+Code for custom CNN and transfer learning models

-Final project presentation slides summarizing the objectives, methodology, results, and conclusions.
+Final project presentation

-README.md: Project overview and instructions (you’re reading it!).
+This README

-🛠️ Technologies & Tools
+🛠️ Tools & Tech

 Python

 TensorFlow / Keras

-NumPy, Matplotlib, OpenCV
+NumPy, OpenCV, Matplotlib

 Jupyter Notebooks

 📊 Results

-Our models achieved promising accuracy levels in both species recognition and disease classification tasks.
-Details and evaluation metrics are included in the presentation.
+Our models showed strong performance in both classification tasks.
+Detailed results are in the presentation.

 🤝 Acknowledgements

-Thanks to the faculty and peers of the Department of CSE, Adamas University, for their continuous guidance and support throughout the project.
+Grateful to the Department of CSE, Adamas University, for guidance and support.